Camden County College

 Camden County College is offering a new course to prepare individuals looking to become peer counselors to help those recovering from overdose and addition.
 Students who successfully complete this course will fulfill their requirements for state certification as a Certified Peer Recovery Specialist.

-Offered at the Blackwood Campus beginning Feb 6., the 13 week, 3-credit course will promote competence and skill development in addiction crisis intervention, recovery treatment services and non-clinical settings such as peer-run recovery centers.
+Offered at the Blackwood Campus beginning May 25 through July 11, the 3-credit course will promote competence and skill development in addiction crisis intervention, recovery treatment services and non-clinical settings such as peer-run recovery centers.

 The course focuses on the following areas of healthcare provider development: ethics and legal standards related to direct service interventions, multiple recovery pathways and harm reduction methods and wellness-focused outcome goals.